INSPIRE COURSE APPLICATION

 2018 now open - Click here to apply

-We will continue to accept applications until end of January 2018, however we do recommend that students submit their application as soon as possible to be fully considered
+We will continue to accept applications until 23 February 2018, however we do recommend that students submit their application as soon as possible

 IMPORTANT INFORMATION ABOUT NON-RESIDENTIAL COURSES